tafarij/cljs-oidc-client/README.md

-# cljs-oidc-client
+# re-frame-oidc
-Pure ClojureScript client for implicit OIDC authentication
+A re-frame package for managing OIDC authentication.